Pa. Angler & Boater profiles waterway

 roles as Water Trail guardians to keep map boxes filled along

 the Creek.
-Make checks payable to SCWA and mail to 2501
+Make checks payable to SWA and mail to 2302 Guilford

 Find out more about the SWC by visiting their Web site at